jsdabrowski/SLR-SE/README.md

 # Supplementary material for A Systematic Literature Review: Analysing App Reviews for Software Engineering

 The repository contains suplementary materialas for our systematic literature review.
-They are parts of the journal submission for [the name will be filled once the papers is accepted].
+They are parts of the journal submission.
 The materials include:

 - data etraction form ("SLR-data-extraction-form.xlsx")
 - repository listing surveyed studies ("SLR-bibliography.bib")